SwiftStrike24/AI-Kraken-TradingBot/bot/prompt_template.md

      - For portfolios >$50: Max 40% per position; maintain 5% cash buffer
      - For portfolios <$50: Max 95% per position to avoid holding excessive cash (small positions can still generate alpha)
   5. SMALL PORTFOLIO MANDATE: With portfolios under $50, prioritize taking ANY crypto position over holding 100% cash.
 Even small positions can generate meaningful alpha.
+  6. NEW SINGLE-POSITION MANDATE (PORTFOLIOS <$50): To avoid failed trades due to minimum order sizes, you MUST consolidate your entire planned investment into a SINGLE high-conviction asset.
+Do not attempt to diversify a small portfolio.
+It is better to make one successful trade than multiple failed ones.
-  6. PERCENTAGE-BASED ALLOCATION: Specify trade sizes as percentages of total portfolio value, not absolute volumes.
+  7. PERCENTAGE-BASED ALLOCATION: Specify trade sizes as percentages of total portfolio value, not absolute volumes.
 This ensures proper capital allocation regardless of portfolio size.
-  7. PORTFOLIO REBALANCING: You can SELL existing crypto positions to free up capital for new investments.
+  8. PORTFOLIO REBALANCING: You can SELL existing crypto positions to free up capital for new investments.
 If you currently hold Asset A but want to invest in Asset B, sell Asset A first, then buy Asset B. This is how professional portfolio rebalancing works.
-  8. SELL EXISTING HOLDINGS: If your analysis suggests a different asset allocation than what you currently hold, generate SELL orders for current positions and BUY orders for new target positions.
+  9. SELL EXISTING HOLDINGS: If your analysis suggests a different asset allocation than what you currently hold, generate SELL orders for current positions and BUY orders for new target positions.
 Don't be constrained by your current holdings.
-  9. Your entire response MUST be a single, valid JSON object.
+  10. Your entire response MUST be a single, valid JSON object.
 Do not include any text, markdown, or commentary before or after the JSON.
 </CONSTRAINTS>

 <TASK>